UK's FTSE drops away after touching new record high

 However, the miners tracked copper lower following their initial rise, with analysts saying that the cut raised worries over the state of China’s growth.

-“While the rate cut would seem be good for the miners, it’s a worry that the Chinese central bank feels the need to do this,” said Alastair McCaig, market analyst at IG.
+“While the rate cut would seem be good for the miners, it’s a worry that the Chinese central bank feels the need to do this,” Alastair McCaig, market analyst at IG said.

 “It’s a reflection of the fact that anticipated growth in China could be weaker than previously thought.”